phenopype/phenopype/README.md

 |<img src="assets/object_detection.JPG" width="80%" />|<img src="assets/object_tracking.png" width="80%" />| <img src="assets/scale_detection.png" width="100%" />|
 ||||

+# dependencies

+If you use Anaconda or another scientific Python distributions, you don't need to install them separately.
+Others, like `opencv` or `trackpy` need to be installed separately, as indicated [above](#installation)
+ Phenopype was programmed with At the core, phenopype uses opencv

 # installation
+## ubuntu 18.04
-1. install python3 (anaconda is highly recommended: https://www.anaconda.com/download/ chose python 3.x for your OS, install, and don't forget to [add "conda" to your PATH](https://docs.anaconda.com/anaconda/faq/#should-i-add-anaconda-to-the-windows-path), if you have not done so during installation).
+1. install python3 (anaconda is highly recommended: https://www.anaconda.com/download/ chose python 3.x for your OS, install,
+2. if you have not done so during the installation, [add "conda" to your PATH](https://docs.anaconda.com/anaconda/faq/#should-i-add-anaconda-to-the-windows-path)

+`gedit ~/.bashrc`
+`export PATH="~/anaconda3/bin:$PATH"`

 2. open a terminal / shell and enter:

 ```
 conda update conda
-conda config --add channels conda-forge
+#conda config --add channels conda-forge
 ```
 3. install dependencies: